When to Start Collecting Social Security

 But mostly it's all because the way the math works out, as you've read above.

 They make the most money from their deal when you wait.
 You make the most money from their deal when you take it ASAP.
 It's just as simple as that.

-This is why you're always reading why you should wait to take Social Security, which is beyond broke and broken.
+This is why you're always reading why you should wait to take Social Security.
 It's because they want you to, because they have to pay out much less of your money over time like that.

 The spreadsheet that made these calculations / graphs is part of the TVM Financial Tools.
 You can see the calculations that made the charts above on the TVM demo.
 When you buy it, you can run your own numbers and compare scenarios.

 Download the Social Security Administration's free AnyPIA benefit calculator.
 It's more accurate than commercial benefit calculators, so it's best not to use them.

 (are listed below)